Lakewood City Hall

 Announcements

-The state laws that passed in 2023 regarding allowing more ADUs and housing units on residential lots will be part of Lakewood’s 2024 Comprehensive Plan Periodic Review.
-These changes to what you can develop on your property will not go into effect in Lakewood until December 31, 2024 at the earliest.
-To keep track of how these new development options are being reviewed by Lakewood, please go to the 2024 Comprehensive Plan Periodic Review Page.
+Part of the City of Lakewood’s periodic review of its Comprehensive Plan will look at what changes are necessary due to the passage of state law in 2023 that requires cities to allow more accessory dwelling units (ADUs) and other housing units on residential lots to accommodate housing needs.
+These changes to what you can develop on your property will not go into effect in Lakewood until December 31, 2024, at the earliest.
+To keep track of how these new development options are being reviewed by Lakewood, please visit the 2024 Comprehensive Plan Periodic Review page.

 Permit Information